peterbarone/LandscapeHubPro/README.md

 # LandscapeHub Pro

+TESTING A READ ME UPDATE TO PUSH TO GET IT TO GITHUB

 A modern landscaping SaaS platform leveraging AI for efficient property management, scheduling, and business operations.

 ## Project Overview